Maddie-Ree/datocms-plugins/extracted-plugin/package/README.md

 A plugin for DatoCMS that allows you to view a single selector taxonomy as a tree hieararchy.

-## Beta
-NOTE: The plugin is currently in testing and will be released soon!

 ## Configuration

 Assign the plugin as a Field Addon, and select the fields that should be defined for it to be toggled.
 Add a read-only API to the global settings of the plugin, this is used to fetch the taxonomy.